Shelton High School (Connecticut)

 Shelton High School (SHS) is a public high school in Shelton, Connecticut, in eastern Fairfield County.
-It has an enrollment of approximately 1400 in grades 9 through 12.
+It has an enrollment of approximately 1,300 in grades 9 through 12.

 History

 The first four SHS graduates received their diplomas on June 26, 1889.
 In 1894, the First School Society became the Town School Committee, with Walter D. Hood as the first school superintendent.

+The school received national and international attention in 2011 when the headmaster banned a senior and two friends from attending the senior prom because the students had taped a message of 12-inch high cardboard letters above the school's entrance inviting Tate's classmate to go to the dance with him.
+The punishment prompted state lawmakers Jason Perillo (R-Shelton) and Sean Williams (R-Waterbury) to introduce an amendment to a pending bill that, with an exception for vandalism and violence, would require schools to offer parents an alternative to banning students from school-related activities as means of punishment.
+On May 14, the headmaster held a press conference reversing the decision, saying that "the level of distraction created by this incident" had "affected the culture of Shelton High School" and that "international notoriety" had forced her to reverse herself.

 Extracurricular activities

 The Gael Magazine

 The school magazine is called the Gael Magazine.
 This magazine publishes in the fall, winter and spring.

 Athletics

 Shelton High is part of the Housatonic Division of the Southern Connecticut Conference.
 The school offers a variety of freshman, JV, and Varsity teams.
 The following sports run in the respective seasons:

 The Shelton Gaels high school football team won the state championship in 1988, 1995, 2000, and 2003.

 The Shelton Gaels high school boys' volleyball team won the state championship in 2004 and 2005, with a 46-0 record.
-The team won the Southern Connecticut Conference title in 2015 and 2017.
+The team won the Southern Connecticut Conference title in 2015, 2017, 2022 and 2025.

 The Shelton Gaels Varsity Cheerleading squad won the state championship in the 2000-2001 season.

 The Shelton boys' cross country team won its first division championship, and the SCC championship in 2007, making its first trip to the New England championships.
 In 2008, it placed second in the CIAC State Open Championships, and fourth in the New England Championships.